Nuwave Brio Plus 8 Qt Air Fryer Review: Still a Champion in 2026?

 Frozen French Fries (The Benchmark)

-We started with the classic: a 2 lb bag of frozen shoestring fries.
-Using the “Fries” preset (400°F for 18 minutes), the Brio prompted us to shake halfway through.
-The result was excellent.
-The fries were uniformly golden-brown, wonderfully crispy on the outside, and fluffy inside.
-The large basket allowed them to cook in a relatively thin layer, which prevented steaming and promoted maximum crispiness.
-It performed as well as any top-tier model in this fundamental test.
+We continued our benchmark test with classic frozen shoestring fries.
+Using the “Fries” preset (400°F for 18 minutes), the Brio still delivers excellent results.
+The fries come out uniformly golden-brown and crispy.
+The large basket allows them to cook in a relatively thin layer, preventing steaming.
+It performs on par with newer 2026 releases in this fundamental category.

 Chicken Wings